Accelerating solutions to the diffusion equation: One--dimensional diffusion

-Solution \eqref{airy2} approaches a Gaussian profile as $\eta$ increases, but retaining the accelerating features of this kind of diffusion.
-This can be seen in Fig.~\ref{fig1final2}(a), where the density \eqref{airy2} is shown in terms of $k x$ and $k^2 D t$, for $\eta=1/2$.
-In Fig.~\ref{fig1final2}(b), the magnitude of density \eqref{airy2} is presented for $\eta=1/2$.
-The accelerating trajectory for the diffusion of the maximum lobe (red line) shows that this feature is still present.
-However, it is worth noting that as $\eta$ increases, the solution becomes more Gaussian--like and the acceleration is attenuated.
+which satisfies the diffusion equation \eqref{dif} for an arbitrary dimensionless constant $\eta$.
+This solution approaches to a single profile as $\eta$ increases, but retaining its accelerating features.
+This can be seen in Fig.~\ref{fig1final}(d), where the density \eqref{airy2} is shown in terms of $k x$ and $k^2 D t$, for $\eta=1/2$.

+The accelerating trajectory for the diffusion of the maxima of the density (solid red line) shows that the accelerating behavior is present but reduced.
+The same occurs for the minima (dashed red lines) and the zero--level solutions (blue lines).
+In general, as $\eta$ increases, the acceleration properties are attenuated.